huynguyenbao/huynguyenbao.github.io/_posts/2020-09-08-video-stabilization.md

 with $\textbf{x} = [x, y, 1]^T$.

-After stabilizing frame $I_i$, we also need to eliminate empty space in transformed image.
-This step is called "crop and zoom".
+After stabilizing frame $I_i$, we also need to eliminate empty space in the transformed image.
+This step is called "crop and zoom."

 ## Results